Torpedo Bay Navy Museum

 The Torpedo Bay Navy Museum is the official museum of the Royal New Zealand Navy.
-It opened in 2010, to replace an earlier naval museum.
-The museum is in Devonport, Auckland.
+Located in Devonport, Auckland, it opened in 2010 to replace an earlier naval museum.

 History

 The first Royal New Zealand Navy (RNZN) museum was established in 1974 and was housed in a single room within HMNZS Philomel, the navy's main administrative facility at Devonport.
 It was only open to RNZN personnel for two hours per week, though groups visiting the base could also view the museum by appointment.
 In 1982 the Royal New Zealand Navy Museum was moved to a small building on Spring Street at the edge of HMNZS Philomel.
 This building proved too small, however.

 On 9 October 2010 the RNZN Museum moved to larger premises at Torpedo Bay in Devonport.
 It is housed in buildings which were constructed in 1896 to control naval mines at the mouth of Waitematā Harbour.
 These buildings were refurbished at a cost of $NZ 1.5 million.